nodeshift/web-application-reference/docs/development/styles.md

 However, the team does prefer the use of the [Sass](https://sass-lang.com/).

-The team also agreed that it was important to be more CSS centric(native CSS features) even when using a preprocessor.
-This was because the language is introducing more and more features, which will start to make these preprocessors deprecated.
+The team also agreed that it was important to maximize use of native CSS features, even when using a preprocessor.
+This is because the language is introducing more and more features, which will start to make these preprocessors deprecated.

 Many of the popular front-end CSS and JavaScript frameworks used to create application have these processors built in, so if you are using a framework, it is always recommended to use what that framework is using.